irm1005-itec1005-fall-2023/template-exercise-08/README.md

 ## TLDR

-1. Let's practice implementing responsive design using CSS to build a few practice example pages.
+1. Let's practice implementing responsive design using CSS and build a few practice example pages.
 2. You will just be updating the `CSS` for this tutorial exercise.
 3. Modify your files, and commit the changes back to your repo.
 4. Turn on GitHub Pages.